Mahdifp12/Fibonacci-calculation/README.md

 ## This is repository for Fibonacci Calculation

 **Used**
-* i'm used the for recursive function
+* i'm used the recursive function